Nevada’s Renewable Portfolio Standard

-Each state’s renewable portfolio standard plays a large role in whether it is a good place for solar.
+Each state’s renewable portfolio standard plays a role in whether the state will accommodate solar and other renewable energy options.
 These standards encourage utilities to incentivize renewables.

 Nevada has a rocky history with solar.
-However, after Nevadans let the state know how they felt, changes were made.
+However, after Nevadans let the state know how they felt, changes came.
 Today Nevada is again one of the best places to have residential solar installed.

 Nevadans, however, aren’t satisfied with good.
-They strive for greatness, which is why a new clean energy bill has been passed into law.
+They strive for greatness, which is why this clean energy bill became a law in 2019.

 Nevada’s past renewable portfolio standard encouraged the state to produce 25 percent of its power from renewable energy by 2025.
 Although a good goal, Nevadan’s weren’t’ satisfied.
 They wanted an even greater degree of renewable energy incentives.

 In 2018, despite utility company opposition, Nevadan’s voted for ballot question six.
-If passed again in 2020, it would increase the state’s renewable standard significantly.
+If passed again in 2020, it would have increased the state’s renewable standard significantly.

-Knowing that Nevadans wanted this standard increased, government officials worked to make it happen sooner.
-The Nevada Senate reconsidered Nevadans desire for more incentives, and by the end of April 2019, more of them became law.
+Knowing that Nevadans wanted this standard increased, government officials worked to make it happen sooner, and by the end of April 2019, SB 358 became law.

 Understanding Nevada’s Senate Bill 358

-Senate Bill 358 is quite remarkable.
-This bill increases the state’s Renewable Portfolio Standard to a 50-percent goal by 2030.
+Senate Bill 358 increases the state’s Renewable Portfolio Standard to 50 percent by 2030.
 It also calls for 100 percent carbon-free energy by 2050.

-To accomplish these lofty goals the state has increased to whom this standard applies.
+To accomplish these lofty goals the state has increased to whom the standard applies.
 Before, Nevada’s standard only applied to NV Energy.
-This new law, however, applies the standard to all electric providers in Nevada.
+This new law, however, includes all electricity providers in Nevada.

 Increased Renewable Energy Receives a Unanimous Vote

-The bill passed quickly because legislators were all on the same page at the time of the bill’s presentation.
+The bill quickly passed because legislators were all on the same page at the time of the bill’s presentation.
 It had a unanimous vote by both the state senate and assembly, a rarity in politics.
 The Governor then signed it within one month without opposition.

 Current Impact of this Solar Related Bill

-This bill has not changed any of the regulations for 2019.
+This bill did not change any of the regulations for 2019.
 However, all subsequent years now have higher renewable energy standards.

-This means that residential solar will be a viable energy solution for Nevadans for years to come.
-As a direct result of this bill, all utility companies are encouraged to pay their Nevada solar customers’ for energy credits and provide favorable net metering.
+This means that residential solar has become a viable energy solution for Nevadans for years to come.
+As a direct result of this bill, all utility companies have an incentive to pay their Nevada solar customers’ for energy credits and provide favorable net metering.

 Energy Bill’s Increased Reach

-The fact that Senate Bill 358 includes all utilities that serve Nevada is a big deal.
-It means that no matter which electric provider a Nevada resident has, the utility is required to meet the state standard.
-This is great news for Nevadans because although the majority of Nevadans use NV Energy, there are still 10 other electric providers.
+This bill’s inclusion of all Nevada utilities is a big deal.
+It means that no matter which electric provider a Nevada resident has, the utility has to meet the state standard.
+Although the majority of Nevadans use NV Energy, the state still has ten other electric providers.

 Nevada’s renewable energy standards increase the appeal of residential solar.
-Now every utility will be offering a solar incentive of some kind, making solar a statewide option instead of an NV Energy perk.
+Now solar has become a statewide option instead of an NV Energy perk.

-How This Bill Affects the Future of Solar
+How SB 358 Affects the Future of Solar

 This bill provides a lot of potential for the state of Nevada.
 The Natural Resources Defense Council (NRDC) and their partners completed studies on the benefits of Senate Bill 358.
 The results of these studies were pretty impressive.

 They found that this bill could save ratepayers $192 million over the next 20 years.
-This is due to the fact that as supply decreases the price for fossil fuels will increase.
+These savings come as supply decreases and the resulting price for fossil fuels increases.

 With the implementation of this bill, researchers found that the grid will run more smoothly.
-This is due to the implementation of smart grid technology in conjunction with sustainable energy solutions.
+This prediction comes due to the implementation of smart-grid technology in conjunction with sustainable energy solutions.

-And most importantly, this bill will decrease the electric sector’s carbon footprint.
-By 2030, carbon dioxide emissions will reduce by 28 percent and nitrogen oxides will be reduced by 13 percent.
+Most importantly, this bill will decrease the electric sector’s carbon footprint.
+By 2030, carbon dioxide emissions will reduce by 28 percent, and nitrogen oxides will reduce by 13 percent.